PALLIATIVE CARE

 When you look at the word “Palliative”, it means to bring relief, to cloak.
 It is a holistic care approach for those suffering from chronic disease or any stage of serious illness, as well as those at end of life.
 We support patients and their families physically, psychologically, socially, and spiritually to provide dignity and quality of life and death when they are most vulnerable.
 Mozambique needs this care approach in the North, and it starts with program development and awareness at the community level while training local volunteers and staff.
 Included in the Palliative Care program is an evolving partnership with Beit CURE Children’s Hospital in Malawi to care for children with bone/skin deformities and disease.

 Our program has grown from a very small District Home Based program to the pioneering of a Provincial level program which involves developing National government home care and healthcare staff.
-With overwhelming chronic and terminal disease, we have narrowed our focus recently to children and those in our communities suffering with cancer.
-Our newest phase of this programming includes setting up a Consult Room at the Provincial Hospital and the construction of a PATHOLOGY LAB.
+With overwhelming chronic and terminal disease, we have narrowed our focus recently to those in our communities suffering with cancer and children.
+Our newest phase of this programming includes the construction of a PATHOLOGY LAB.
 Currently, there is no lab in our province to process biopsies and diagnose cancer, so this has caused an increase in mortality and unnecessary suffering.

 RAFAEL HEALTH CENTER & CLINIC

 We serve a God that heals, has healed, and is healing.
 Much of what we do in our community can be read about in Scripture.
 We see in Isaiah 61:1-3 and Matthew 5:14-16 how we should live, minister, respond and love our neighbors.
 Physical needs must be "bound" before hearts and ears can receive anything of eternal worth.
 There is an abundance Jesus refers to, a prosperity and happiness that comes in the holistic care He provides.
 We are light, and darkness must and will flee, not because we demand Justice, but because He is Justice, and He is a good Father.
-All this to say...it is time to build a city on a hill.
-A physical building and a space that will provide freedom and care for those with the greatest needs.
+All this to say...it is time to serve those in need as a city on a hill.
+A physical building and a space that will provide freedom, education, and care for those with the greatest needs.

-Our initial focus clinically will be a holistic approach for children 5 and under, children with special needs, burn/wound care, and Palliative/End of Life Care.
+Our initial clinical focus will be a holistic approach providing Palliative/End of Life Care for cancer patients and children with special needs.
 It will also be the only training center in Mozambique that will educate and train health care professionals and local community activists in the area of Community/Home Based Palliative Care.
-We will have classroom space for our community and colleagues to use for literacy, language learning, parenting classes, and religious studies.
-We will create a community garden for demonstration, nutrition education, and nutritional supplements for our malnourished children.

 Dame Cicely Saunders, the founder of the Palliative Care movement, said: